Macau Lifestyle

 (See featured image above)

 With charming colorful houses and narrow alleys, Coloane Village is the heart of the island.
 Walking around the village, it’s hard to turn around the corner without an urge to snap a picture of everything you spot.
-Between those alleys, there is Chapel of St. Francis Xavier, one of the most recognizable sights of Macau.
+Between those alleys, there is the Chapel of St. Francis Xavier, one of the most recognizable sights of Macau.
 The bright yellow facade, turquoise doors, and shutters, along with unmistakable calçada (Portuguese cobblestones) make this little chapel a showstopper for tourists.

 Apart from looking good in photos, the Chapel of St. Francis Xavier is also an important religious landmark, where many Catholic relics, such as Christian martyrs’ bones, used to be kept.